-Not to mention the "trophy gallery", when it's finally revealed what happened to the rest of the bodies after the insides were left behind: stuffed, crudely stitched back together, and put on display.The worst was probably Peach, which was somehow rigged to stand up and spill blood out her mouth.
+"The trophy gallery", when it's finally revealed what happened to the murder victims after their insides were left behind: they were stuffed, crudely stitched back together, and put on display.The worst was probably Peach, which was somehow rigged to stand up and spill blood out her mouth.

 There are some especially gruesome scenes in the finale, such as Pit's wings getting ripped off, and Kirby taking a bite out of Luigi's face.

 Ship Tease: YMMV, but throughout the entire show, Samus implied to have a thing for Luigi as well as Barbara the Bat.
 To go for the hat trick, she also flirted with Trainer Red even though she knew he was in a relationship with Leaf.